pjensfelt/wasp_disk_clone/README.md

 ```

 ### Restore the data to the disks
+**NOTE:** Unless you want to change **all** references to the UUID:s that exists somewhere in the system it is safer just to make sure that the UUID is restored exactly as they were on the master disk.
+This has some obvious shortcoming when it comes to being able to plug in two of these disks in the same computer...

 ```
 sudo mkswap -U `cat uuid-sdb3.txt | sed -n '/sdb3/s/.*UUID=\"\([^\"]*\)\".*/\1/p'` /dev/sdb3
 sudo mkfs.exfat -n EXFAT /dev/sdb4